This post will guide you through streaming from an iPhone or Ipad with the live streaming app Nanostream.

-1. an Iphone or Ipad
+1. an iPhone or Ipad

 2. The NanoStream app (Free demo available for a limited period of time)

-3. A DaCast account
+3. A Dacast account

-Your first step is to download the NanoStream app on the device you want to use.
+First, you need to download the NanoStream app on the device you want to use.

 After installing it, launch the app.